Impact Design is a systemic design and methodological production method for society challenge solutions with positive, high-impact.

-We also use it as a tool in other impact-oriented activities within not-for-profit and other models, policymaking and other processes to scale the impact of their society challenge solutions.
+We can also use impact design in other impact-oriented activities within not-for-profit models, policymaking and other processes to scale the impact of their society-challenge solutions.
+Impact’s design side effect is in successful “translation capacity”, often translating different “languages” spoken by not-for-profits, businesses, the public sector and other stakeholders and building mutual trust.

 Impact design can be complex for micro-impact ventures or start-ups.
 Therefore we modified and simplified the process for their use – we called it Simple Impact Design.
 Please check here.

 We are developing Impact Design within the ActImpAct project supported by Google.org and implemented in the period 2022-2023.
 The published version is a »work in progress« tested on two pilot projects (Wood Belt, Impact Fashion) and used by 150 ventures included in the ActImpAct project.
-The final version will be available in December 2023.

 IMPACT DESIGN MANAGEMENT 5.0